MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-scheduled-synchronization-using-the-synchronization-job-queue-entries.md

 | VENDOR - Common Data Service synchronisation job | Synchronises [!INCLUDE[cds_long_md](includes/cds_long_md.md)] accounts with [!INCLUDE[prod_short](includes/prod_short.md)] customers. | Bidirectional | VENDOR | 30 | 720<br> (12 hrs) |
 | SALESPEOPLE - Common Data Service synchronisation job | Synchronises [!INCLUDE[prod_short](includes/prod_short.md)] salespeople with [!INCLUDE[cds_long_md](includes/cds_long_md.md)] users. | From [!INCLUDE[cds_long_md](includes/cds_long_md.md)] to [!INCLUDE[prod_short](includes/prod_short.md)] | SALESPEOPLE | 30 | 1440<br> (24 hrs) |

-## Synchronisation Process
+## Synchronisation process

 Each synchronisation job queue entry uses a specific integration table mapping that specifies which [!INCLUDE[prod_short](includes/prod_short.md)] table and [!INCLUDE[cds_long_md](includes/cds_long_md.md)] table to synchronise.
 The table mappings also include some settings that control which records in the [!INCLUDE[prod_short](includes/prod_short.md)] table and [!INCLUDE[cds_long_md](includes/cds_long_md.md)] table to synchronise.

 To synchronise data, [!INCLUDE[cds_long_md](includes/cds_long_md.md)] table records must be coupled to [!INCLUDE[prod_short](includes/prod_short.md)] records.
 For example, a [!INCLUDE[prod_short](includes/prod_short.md)] customer must be coupled to a [!INCLUDE[cds_long_md](includes/cds_long_md.md)] account.
 You can set up couplings manually, before running the synchronisation jobs, or let the synchronisation jobs set up couplings automatically.
 The following list describes how data is synchronised between [!INCLUDE[cds_long_md](includes/cds_long_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] when you are using the synchronisation job queue entries.
 For more information, see [Couple and Synchronise Records Manually](admin-how-to-couple-and-synchronize-records-manually.md).

 - The **Sync.
 Only Coupled Records** check box controls whether new records are created when you synchronise.
 By default, the check box is selected, which means that only records that are coupled will be synchronised.
 In the integration table mapping, you can change the table mapping between a [!INCLUDE[cds_long_md](includes/cds_long_md.md)] table and a [!INCLUDE[prod_short](includes/prod_short.md)] table so that the integration synchronisation jobs will create new records in the destination database for each row in the source database that is not coupled.
-For more information, see [Creating New Records](admin-how-to-modify-table-mappings-for-synchronization.md#creating-new-records).
+For more information, see [Creating New Records](admin-how-to-modify-table-mappings-for-synchronization.md#create-new-records).

     **Example** If you clear the **Sync.
 Only Coupled Records** check box, when you synchronise customers in [!INCLUDE[prod_short](includes/prod_short.md)] with accounts in [!INCLUDE[cds_long_md](includes/cds_long_md.md)], a new account is created for each customer in [!INCLUDE[prod_short](includes/prod_short.md)] and automatically coupled.
 Additionally, because the synchronisation is bidirectional in this case, a new customer is created and coupled for each [!INCLUDE[cds_long_md](includes/cds_long_md.md)] account that is not already coupled.

     > [!NOTE]
     > There are rules and filters that determine what data is synchronised.
-For more information, see [Synchronisation Rules](admin-synchronizing-business-central-and-sales.md).
+For more information, go to [Synchronisation Rules](admin-synchronizing-business-central-and-sales.md).

 - When new records are created in [!INCLUDE[prod_short](includes/prod_short.md)], the records use the either the template that is defined for the integration table mapping or the default template that is available for the row type.
 Fields are populated with data from [!INCLUDE[prod_short](includes/prod_short.md)] or [!INCLUDE[cds_long_md](includes/cds_long_md.md)] depending on the synchronisation direction.
 For more information, see [Modify Table Mappings for Synchronisation](admin-how-to-modify-table-mappings-for-synchronization.md).